kimeshan/mf-proto/README.md

      - "lead_time":"Number"
      - "lag_time":"Number"
  2. **Video Manager**
   - **Uploader** - Performs video upload (offline and online).
-Offline uploads will be stored in the Maxflow application folder (which will ultimately be in C:/Program Files when the completed product is distributed).
+Offline uploads will be stored in the mf-proto application folder (which will ultimately be in C:/Program Files when the completed product is distributed).
 When an internet connection is available uploaded videos will be syncrhonized with a cloud-based server.
   - **Converter** - Converts original uploaded video using fluent-ffmpeg module.
 The goal here is to compress large video files (such as those from HD camcorders) to obtain a smaller file size while maintaining an acceptable viewing quality for later analysis in the Editor.
  3. **Video Analysis Mode** - User can tag segments of the video with these events.
 Events are defined by the user in a Collection visa the Collections & Events Manager (CRUD), for example an event called "Penalty Team Blue" might be created with a lead time of 10sec and lag time of 20 sec.
 When a time point (say 00:05:02) in the video is tagged with this event, the tag stored will define start time (lead time) as 10 seconds before (00:05:52) and end time (lag time) as 20 seconds after (00:05:22).
 A 'tags' table in the database will store this information.
   - **Tags** table columns: